xrdocs/8000/_tutorials/cisco-8000-dco-firmware-upgrade.md

 **Note:** if a range of ports or ‘all’ keyword is used, ports will be upgraded sequencially (one by one) {: .notice--info}

 In this case Optics0/0/0/1 firmware is upgraded.
-The MD5 hash is provided as argument to verify file integrity after the transfer.
+The MD5 hash is provided as an argument to verify file integrity after the transfer.
 The filename source is the absolute location of the firmware file.
 A syslog indicates the beginning of the procedure:

 <div class="highlighter-rouge">
 <pre class="highlight">